CLIUtils/CLI11/README.md

 -   `->envname(name)`: Gets the value from the environment if present and not passed on the command line.
 -   `->group(name)`: The help group to put the option in.
 No effect for positional options.
 Defaults to `"Options"`. `""` will not show up in the help print (hidden).
 -   `->ignore_case()`: Ignore the case on the command line (also works on subcommands, does not affect arguments).
--   `->ignore_underscore()`: Ignore any underscores in the options names (also works on subcommands, does not affect arguments).
+-   `->ignore_underscore()`: 🚧 Ignore any underscores in the options names (also works on subcommands, does not affect arguments).
 For example "option_one" will match with "optionone".
 This does not apply to short form options since they only have one character
--   `->disable_flag_override()`:  from the command line long form flag option can be assigned a value on the command line using the `=` notation `--flag=value`.
+-   `->disable_flag_override()`: 🚧 from the command line long form flag option can be assigned a value on the command line using the `=` notation `--flag=value`.
 If this behavior is not desired, the `disable_flag_override()` disables it and will generate an exception if it is done on the command line.
 The `=` does not work with short form flag options.
--    `->delimiter(char)`: allows specification of a custom delimiter for separating single arguments into vector arguments, for example specifying `->delimiter(',')` on an option would result in `--opt=1,2,3` producing 3 elements of a vector and the equivalent of --opt 1 2 3 assuming opt is a vector value
+-    `->delimiter(char)`: 🚧 allows specification of a custom delimiter for separating single arguments into vector arguments, for example specifying `->delimiter(',')` on an option would result in `--opt=1,2,3` producing 3 elements of a vector and the equivalent of --opt 1 2 3 assuming opt is a vector value
 -   `->description(str)`: Set/change the description.
 -   `->multi_option_policy(CLI::MultiOptionPolicy::Throw)`: Set the multi-option policy.
 Shortcuts available: `->take_last()`, `->take_first()`, and `->join()`.
 This will only affect options expecting 1 argument or bool flags (which do not inherit their default but always start with a specific policy).
--   `->check(CLI::IsMember(...))`: Require an option be a member of a given set.
+-   `->check(CLI::IsMember(...))`: 🚧 Require an option be a member of a given set.
 See below for options.
--   `->transform(CLI::IsMember(...))`: Require an option be a member of a given set or map.
+-   `->transform(CLI::IsMember(...))`: 🚧 Require an option be a member of a given set or map.
 Can change the parse.
 See below for options.
 -   `->check(CLI::ExistingFile)`: Requires that the file exists if given.
 -   `->check(CLI::ExistingDirectory)`: Requires that the directory exists.
 -   `->check(CLI::ExistingPath)`: Requires that the path (file or directory) exists.
 -   `->check(CLI::NonexistentPath)`: Requires that the path does not exist.
 -   `->check(CLI::Range(min,max))`: Requires that the option be between min and max (make sure to use floating point if needed).
 Min defaults to 0.
--   `->check(CLI::PositiveNumber)`: Requires the number be greater or equal to 0
+-   `->check(CLI::PositiveNumber)`: 🚧 Requires the number be greater or equal to 0
--   `->check(CLI::ValidIPV4)`: Requires that the option be a valid IPv4 string e.g. `'255.255.255.255'`, `'10.1.1.7'`
+-   `->check(CLI::ValidIPV4)`: 🚧 Requires that the option be a valid IPv4 string e.g. `'255.255.255.255'`, `'10.1.1.7'`
 -   `->transform(std::string(std::string))`: Converts the input string into the output string, in-place in the parsed options.
 -   `->each(void(std::string)>`: Run this function on each value received, as it is received.
 -   `->configurable(false)`: Disable this option from being in a configuration file.

 These options return the `Option` pointer, so you can chain them together, and even skip storing the pointer entirely.
 Check takes any function that has the signature `void(const std::string&)`; it should throw a `ValidationError` when validation fails.
 The help message will have the name of the parent option prepended.
 Since `check` and `transform` use the same underlying mechanism, you can chain as many as you want, and they will be executed in order.
 If you just want to see the unconverted values, use `.results()` to get the `std::vector<std::string>` of results.
 Validate can also be a subclass of `CLI::Validator`, in which case it can also set the type name and can be combined with `&` and `|` (all built-in validators are this sort).
 Validators can also be inverted with `!` such as `->check(!CLI::ExistingFile)` which would check that a file doesn't exist.

+> 🚧 IsMember is new in CLI11 1.8

 The `IsMember` validator lets you specify a set of predefined options.
 You can pass any container or copyable pointer (including `std::shared_ptr`) to a container to this validator; the container just needs to be iterable and have a `::value_type`.
 The type should be convertible from a string.
 You can use an initializer list directly if you like.
 If you need to modify the set later, the pointer form lets you do that; the type message and check will correctly refer to the current version of the set.
 After specifying a set of options, you can also specify "filter" functions of the form `T(T)`, where `T` is the type of the values.
 The most common choices probably will be `CLI::ignore_case` an `CLI::ignore_underscore`.